ixiivi/Space-S/README.md

 ## Requreiments

-- 🚀 Change ENTER_YOUR_API with your openweather api key.
+- 🚀 Change ENTER_YOUR_API with your openweather api key at .env file.

 ## Project Overview